astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/attitude.md

 friends couldn't have learned the mindset and the field - some of these friends I know are now studying neuroscience and psychology, and I'm sure they're going to go great places in their careers.
-But whether or not they wanted to commit their life to the ups and downs of coding (see *What is computer science?*) is a different question, and one they probably answered well.
+But whether or not they wanted to commit their life to the ups and downs of coding is a different question, and one they probably answered well.

-If I'm ever asked for advice by high schoolers, undecided majors, or people alike on going into CS, I tell them it can be great, but I also make it abundantly clear what they're getting into and that they'll need the right attitude, mindset, and a *lot* of patience.
+If I'm ever asked for advice by high schoolers or undecided majors on going into CS, I tell them it can be great, but I make it abundantly clear what they're getting into and that they'll need the right attitude, mindset, and a *lot* of patience.

 ## Empathy

+This is the hardest thing to learn for computer scientists (or anyone, for that matter).
+We're taught and wired to systemize, rather than empathize.
+We solve problems, and problems with people are usually much harder, so we would rather solve those problems with machines.

 <!-- Empathy Over Genius: Engineers are better at “systemizing” than empathizing, and this is inherently learned., but you can practice -->